wp-plugins/wp-payeezy-pay/readme.txt

 == Changelog ==

+= 2.2 =

+* Now the cardholder making a donation cannot proceed to Payeezy without picking an amount.

 = 2.1 =

 * Made a change that strengthens security of the plugin.
 The Transaction Key is no longer visable in the HTML form.
 It's now stored in a tiny file called key.php located in the plugin's directory.